tarleb/jog/README.md

   ```

 - **Context**: Filter functions sometimes depend on the context in
   which the element is seen.
+Jog allows to enable element contexts
+  by setting the `context` field in the filter to `true`.
+The
-The context, i.e., a list of all
+  context, i.e., a list of all parent element, is passed to the
-  parent element, is passed to the filter function as a second
+  filter function as a second argument.
-  argument.

   E.g., the below filter prints the type of all context elements
   to stdout: